 - Medium-dark roast has a Rich and full-bodied with low acidity

-- Dark roast coffee has intense flavors and aroma that is perfect for espresso
+- Dark roast coffee has intense flavors and aromas that is perfect for espresso

-Whether you want to improve your home brewing skills or enhance your coffee shopping skills, it’s important to understand the different coffee roasts.
-So join us as we take a deep dive into the world of coffee roasting and learn what makes each roast special.
+Whether you want to improve your home brewing skills or upgrade your coffee shopping skills, it’s important to understand the different coffee roasts.

 1. Light roast Coffee beans